What is the process of self-discovery?

 We all know that we can have toxic family members as well.
 Remember these are your goals and plans!
 Sometimes it may be best not to always share your visions because sometimes it is difficult for others to see the picture.

-Whichever one might be it is taking up valuable space that can cloud your creative judgement.
+Whichever one might be it is taking up valuable space that can cloud your creative judgment.
 So, Clear your stuff to make room for more things of value.

-I invite you to subscribe to my Youtube channel and follow me on Instagram for other inspirations.
-I also have an email address dedicated for a special person just like you reach out to us at firstname.lastname@example.org.
+Or, if you feel you want to rant a bit and ask a question, I also have an email address dedicated for a special person just like you reach out to us at firstname.lastname@example.org.